Darkace5/Zero/README.md

-# Zero
+#ALX pre course
-I am now an ALX student and a full stack engineer
+I am now an ALX student this is my first repository as a full-stack engineer